 Russell Noganosh drove us up to the fourth Khanawake Pow Wow near Montreal.
 Khanawake being the community that suffered the OKA injustice.
 Russell introduced me to a Drum (ie four big guys who all play the same drum) called Rice Lake and I accompanied them in their van to the next Pow Wow.
 Vist the Aboriginal page for Audio.

 I had a great time in Canada but I had already made my mind up to return to the UK so in the autumn of 1994 I ended up in Brighton living with Julia,who is now wife, and toward the end of 1995 we set off for India and Nepal for three months.

-I didn't get on in Brighton.
-I played a few gigs with a Blues band called Slim Tim and The Quarterpounders, a Country band (definitely the last time) and a Latin/Reggae band.
-So, we returned from India to Brighton for six months and decided to move back to Hastings and St Leonards.
+I didn't settle very well in Brighton.
+I played a few gigs with a Blues band called Slim Tim and The Quarterpounders, a Country band (definitely the last time) and a Latin/Reggae band, called Deep Mamboo, who played some nice stuff in a Tuesday residency at The Casablanca Club.

 I found myself once again on the Hastings scene.
 Joe had changed the lineup and name of the band to Joe's Blues Band.
 Similar numbers by Hendrix , Clapton, Stevie Ray Vaughan and Gary Moore etc. I continued playing in Joe's Blues band while doing several other things.

 When I returned to Hastings in 1996 there was no Samba band so I started a new one.
 My wife Julia played caixa and I mestred the band.
 Our friend Ann Hunter helped us start it off and did some neat artwork for the logo.
 We called it Sambalanco.
 Julia and I put a lot of effort into starting up and running Sambalanco.